syntonyze/gerrit-migration-environment/gerrit/cutover/cut-over-primary-replica-3.4_to_3.9-streamline.md

 * Disallow uploading new prolog rules files.
 Clients should use submit-requirements instead.
 Please note that modifications and deletions of existing rules.pl files are still allowed.

+* There are new limit definitions which can be used to protect Gerrit from improper client activity:
+ * `change.topicLimit`: defines the maximum number of changes in the same topic
+ * `change.maxFileSizeDownload`: prevents memory overload caused by clients downloading large files from REST-API
+ * `change.maxFileSizeDiff`: prevents memory overload caused by rendering large files diffs in a browser

+* `index.indexChangesAsync`:  reindex changes with an asynchronous process when a change is updated from the UI.
+The new option yields a much more responsive user-experience by releasing UI elements without waiting for the backend reindex execution to complete

 * `core.usePerRequestRefCache` setting, true by default, introduced a per request (currently per request thread) ref cache, helping reduce the overhead of checking